theweboftrust/wot.id-public-docs/07_Trust_Architecture_And_Management.md

 # 07: wot.id - Comprehensive Trust Architecture

-> **Current Status: On-Chain Attestation System Operational (December 2025)**
+> **Current Status: On-Chain Attestation System Operational (May 2026)**
 > The `wot.id` trust architecture uses custom Move contracts deployed on IOTA mainnet.
-The **wot_trust.move** contract (`0xe66ba1358fb2a1c002dedf00ec11dd7423f2212babfed21f0890c90761405cef`) provides on-chain attestation creation, storage, and sharing with u64 trust_level, context_uri, and status lifecycle.
+The **`wot_trust` module** lives in the unified `wot_id` package (`0x14b1e852011ad605e54527543f5f1553492feb4a48c1bceeab8a42234b365302`, v8 deployed March 11, 2026; the historical standalone deploys at `0xe66ba135…` and `0xf8ddc106…` are no longer addressed by the backend) and provides on-chain attestation creation, storage, and sharing with u64 trust_level, context_uri, and status lifecycle.
 The **Identity Registry** provides decentralized DID→Profile lookups.
-Backend uses CLI-based PTB construction with iota-sdk v1.13.1 types and gas station pattern.
+Backend uses CLI-based PTB construction with iota-sdk v1.21.1 types (Protocol 24, Starfish consensus) and the gas station pattern.

 ## 1. Introduction and Core Philosophy